elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp at which the Fee Window starts, as an unsigned 256-bit integer.
+* (string) Unix timestamp at which the Fee Window starts, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getUniverse(p, callback)